 AASB 17 establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts issued.
 It also requires similar principles to be applied to reinsurance contracts held and investment contracts issued with discretionary participation features.
 The objective is to ensure that entities provide relevant information in a way that faithfully represents those contracts.
 This information gives a basis for users of financial statements to assess the effect that contracts within the scope of AASB 17 have on the financial position, financial performance and cash flows of the entity.

-The impact of the application of this standard to the public sector is still largely unknown.
-In March 2022, the Australian Accounting Standards Board published AASB Exposure Draft ED 319 Insurance Contracts in the Public Sector (ED 319), which was open for comment until June 2022.
-ED 319 proposes public sector specific modifications to AASB 17 including the deferral of its application date from 1 January 2023 to 1 July 2025.
-DTF coordinated an SA Government response to ED 319.
-The Motor Accident Commission performed a high level assessment to consider the impact of AASB 17 and the ED 319 proposals to incorporate within DTF's response to ED 319.
-This high level assessment included collaborating with the Motor Accident Commission's appointed actuary and other insurance industry peers.
-The Motor Accident Commission will complete its full assessment of the impact on the reporting of its insurance contracts once the Australian Accounting Standards Board finalises the accounting standard requirements.
+In December 2022 the AASB published AASB 2022-9: Amendments to Australian Accounting Standards - Insurance Contracts in the Public Sector.
+This states that AASB 17 for public sector entities applies to annual reporting periods beginning on or after 1 July 2026.

-There are no other standards that are not yet effective and that would be expected to have a material impact on in the current or future reporting periods and on foreseeable future transactions.
+There are no other standards that are not yet effective and that would be expected to have a material impact on Motor Accident Commission in the current or future reporting periods and on foreseeable future transactions.

-4 NET RESULT MAC Fund Consolid lated
+1 NET RESULT MAC Fu Consolidated

-2022 2021 2022 2021
+2023 2022 2023 2022

 \$'000 \$'000 \$'000 \$'000

 Net result is arrived at after crediting and charging the following specific items:

 Credits

-Interest received/receivable 1 2 2 6
+Interest received/receivable 184 1 227 2

-5 ROAD SAFETY

-Road Safety revenue

-- Interest received 10 T - 1 3
+184 1 227 2

+Other income

+Funds received from Motor Accident Commission Administration Fund 1,485 12

-Total Road Safety revenue - 1 3
+Total other income 1,485 -

+Charges

-Total Road Safety expenses -
+Other expenses (2) (2) -

+Bad debts (57) - (73) -

-Net Road Safety - - 1 3
+(59) - (75) -